 Tesselaarsdal Wines: After 15 years in the wine business, Owner Berene Sauls was provided the opportunity to launch her own brand with the assistance of Hamilton Russell Vineyards and its team.
 The brand currently focuses on Pinot Noir from the Hemel-en-Aarde Ridge.

-The Bridge of Hope Wines: Founded by Rosemary Mosia, this family business produces three different collections: The Classic Collection.
-Premium Collection and Reserve Collection.
+The Bridge of Hope Wines: Founded by Rosemary Mosia, this family business produces three different collections: The Classic Collection, Premium Collection and Ultra-Premium Collection.

-Thembi Wines: Established in 2009 as a joint venture between Thembi Tobie and Boland Vineyard International, but now exclusively owned by Tobie since 2012, the Fairtrade-certified brand includes four varietal wines, two white and two red.
+Thembi Wines: Established in 2009 as a joint venture between Thembi Tobie and Boland Vineyard International, it is now exclusively owned by Tobie since 2012.
+The Fairtrade-certified brand includes four varietal wines, two white and two red.